maxkent20/Mapping-Access-to-Broadband-Prototype-/README.md

 Create a script for collecting (Collect.py)

 Downloading necessary files (Shapefiles for geography and mobile providers):

-    -Two of the data sources for repository will need to be downloaded to the local directory.
+Two of the data sources for repository will need to be downloaded to the local directory.
 These shapefiles are associated with the data for deliverable 1a and 1b.

 1. Download county/blockgroup shapefiles (Deliverables 1a):
         - Download the county and block group shapefiles from the Census TIGER/Line web interface: https://www.census.gov/cgi-bin/geo/shapefiles/index.php
         - Filter the shapefiles for STATEFP== 36 and COUNTYFP=='067' into pandas dataframes called on_county and census_blockgroups.
 This will filter the shapefile to only include Onondaga County and the block groups within it.
 2. Download the shapefiles for mobile broadband (Deliverables 2a):
         - Navigate to the FCC website for downloading the shapefiles for each broadband provider (https://broadbandmap.fcc.gov/#/data-download)
         - The shapefiles are organized in hierarchical order by provider and the type of broadband service provided(4G, LTE, and 5G).
         - My analysis only converts the shapefiles from two of the largest mobile broadband providers, Verizon and Sprint, and only the LTE broadband service provided by these two companies into GeoDataFrames.